Volunteer coordinators assess and meet an organisation's needs through the recruitment, placement and retention of volunteers

 For vacancies in other sectors, visit:

-- education websites, such as Jobs.ac.uk and FE jobs
+- Jobs.ac.uk and FE jobs - jobs in education

 Volunteering with an organisation can provide a huge advantage when sourcing vacancies, as jobs are often advertised internally.

-Although the role involves the management of volunteers rather than employees, many volunteer coordinators use the same skills as people working in human resources, and therefore HR-related qualifications and training are beneficial.
+Although the role involves the management of volunteers rather than employees, many volunteer coordinators use the same skills as people working in human resources, and therefore HR-related qualifications and training can also be useful.

 Business, finance and project management qualifications and training are also relevant to this role.

-Increasingly, higher education institutions are offering undergraduate and postgraduate qualifications focusing on the voluntary sector and volunteer management.
+There are some opportunities to study for postgraduate qualifications focusing on the voluntary sector and volunteer management.
 Search postgraduate courses in charity.

 In recent years, volunteer coordination has gained increased recognition as a profession within its own right.
 As more organisations and companies are placing an emphasis on giving something back to the local community, often in the form of employee volunteering, more opportunities are becoming available across sectors for volunteer coordinators.